michaelbrant/MenuTexter/README.md

 # MenuTexter
-Automatically sends texts of Widener University's cafeteria Lunch and Dinner menus
+Automatically sends texts of Widener University's cafeteria Lunch and Dinner menus.
+The HTML is parsed from https://widener.campusdish.com/Commerce/Catalog/Menus.aspx?LocationId=213 using a python library called Beautiful Soup 4

 To Run the MenuTexter:
 1. Launch a t2.micro Amazon Linux AMI EC2 instance and run the following commands: